monkeysppp/VBCoachNotes/Psychology.md

 ## Mental Strength Drills

 - Competitive:
   - Play a set from 18-18.
-The side that wins starts the nest set 16-18 down, so have to work harder to keep winning
+The side that wins starts the next set 16-18 down, so have to work harder to keep winning
 - Resilience:
   - A hitter must hit 5 clean hits in a row, a fault resets the count.
 How do they handle failure?
 - Focus: